-The development at left also generated negative setback comments based on the "sea of asphalt" in front of the building and minimal landscaping.
+The development in the center photo above also generated negative setback comments based on the "sea of asphalt" in front of the building and minimal landscaping.
 The tight setbacks and minimal landscaping above was also noted as undesirable, but it was also noted that the photo was taken before the trees had produced leaves for the season.